zwjat/bentopdf/ICLA.md

 ---

-*This CLA is based on the Apache Individual Contributor License Agreement and has been adapted for BentoPDF's dual licensing model.*
+*This CLA is based on the Apache Individual Contributor License Agreement and has been adapted for pdfup's dual licensing model.*